junxit/us-congress-bills-115/derived/amendments.md

 ### 26 U.S.C. § 132

-> by striking “by an individual” in paragraph (1) and inserting “by a qualified military individual”; and
+> by striking “by an individual” in paragraph (1) and inserting “by a qualified military individual”, and

 | | |
 |---|---|